JannisX11/blockbench.net/content/docs/plugin.md

 # Creating a Plugin

-Welcome to the official Blockbench documentation.
-If you want to create a custom plugin, this is the place to start.
+This article will go over the basic steps needed to create your first plugin.

 ## Basics